 This is the second time I am taking a leap in creating a system that can create large sums of wealth for me.
 The first time I did, I shared the story of how it ended woefully and I lost money.

-Almost exactly one year later, I am at it again.
+Almost exactly two years later, I am at it again.
 This time it is a more huge system that if it works will create a substantial upgrade in my finances and open doors to other businesses.
-I’ll be sharing the 4 lessons I learnt while giving you the story of how everything went.
+I’ll be sharing the 4 lessons I learned while giving you the story of how everything went.

 1. It will take more time to perfect a functional system than it looks on the surface.